MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/renderer-behaviour.md

 ## Behaviours

-The Renderer **MUST** take care to the following behaviours when rendering card elements with respect to the attributes provided.
+The Renderer **MUST** take care to the following behaviours when rendering card elements with respect to the attributes mentioned in this doc.

 1. **Constraints**
 2. **Image Size**